xii + 265 pp.

 This is a passionate postcolonial reading of Josiah that, on one hand, critiques the failure of biblical studies to come to terms with its colonialist legacy and, on the other hand, connects the world of biblical studies to the world at large.

-Uriah Kim is Professor of Hebrew Bible at Hartford Seminary, Hartford, Connecticut, USA.
+Uriah Y. Kim is Academic Dean and Associate Professor of Hebrew Bible, Hartford Seminary, Hartford, CT.

 |Series: Bible in the Modern World, 5|